Cambridge Analytica's Facebook data was accessed from Russia, MP says

 The ICO said in its report that Kogan had refused to attend interviews with them.
 Kogan told CNN he and his legal team are considering formally speaking to the ICO.

-The ICO said it intends to audit The Psychometrics Centre at the University of Cambridge, where Kogan is currently on the academic staff.
+The ICO said it intends to audit The Psychometrics Centre at the University of Cambridge.
+Kogan is currently on the university's academic staff at the School of Psychology and had previously done some work with The Psychometrics Centre, the university confirmed to CNN.

 Cambridge University said in a statement, "We acknowledge the interim report from the Information Commissioner's Office.
 We will continue to cooperate fully with the Commissioner and will work with Universities UK as it explores the issues within the Higher Education sector around the emerging field of research using social media data."

-Note: Correction: A previous version of this article misidentified when Kogan made his 2014 trip to Russia.
-The story has also been updated to include Professor Kogan's current position at the University of Cambridge.